Leeyangee/leeyangee.github.io/_posts/2024-08-28-Research of QTS 5.1 - StackOverflow.md

 '/' * 10000 + "asdf00000000##! "
 ```

+Actually here you can input the utf-8 characters to simulate any byte between 0-255, such as the bytes of string ",你" is 0xa0bde42c.
+By combining utf-8 letters in this way, we can simulate the values ​​of most dwords.

 ## [](#header-3)Further Research

 Unfortunately, more time is needed to bypass these stack protections